andresugartechea/introToIM/midtermProject/day2/Tuesday08.md

 <img src="firstTab.png" width="800" />

 I already figured out how to make the ball jump.
-I took me more than expected, so I think from now on I'm going to watch more videos as reference so I don't get blocked again.
+It took me more than expected, so I think from now on I'm going to watch more videos tutorials as reference so I don't get blocked again.

 <img src="secondTab.png" width="800" />